mikepfeiffer/azure-network-101/projects/Project 2/README.md

 3. Create a connectivity configuration (leave *Direct Connectivity* disabled)
 4. Deploy the connectivity configuration

-Make sure you watch my [demo](https://www.youtube.com/watch?v=g-zDveuQU4E) and review this [doc](https://docs.microsoft.com/en-us/azure/virtual-network-manager/create-virtual-network-manager-portal) for clarity on the steps until I can add more detail here.
+Make sure you watch my demo (coming soon) and review this [doc](https://docs.microsoft.com/en-us/azure/virtual-network-manager/create-virtual-network-manager-portal) for clarity on the steps until I can add more detail here.

 ## Validate Shared Service Access